Azure-Samples/azure-cosmosdb-live-data-migrator/README.md

 	![Monitoring](images/monitoring.png)

-- Click on Complete Migration once all the documents have been migrated to Target container
+- Click on Complete Migration once all the documents have been migrated to Target container.
+If you are doing a live migration for the purpose of changing partition key, you should not complete the migration until you have made any required changes in your client code based on the new partition key scheme.

 - The number of workers in the webapp service can be scaled up or down while the migration is in progress as shown below.
 The default is five workers.